BAJAJ FINSERV DIRECT LIMITED

 What are dividend stocks?

-Dividend stocks are shares of companies that pay a portion of their earnings to you.
+Dividend stocks are shares of companies that pay a portion of their earnings to shareholders.

 Companies usually pay cash dividends in cash and transfer them directly to shareholders’ accounts.
 Some companies may even pay them as additional shares, known as stock dividends.
 Other forms include property dividends, scrip dividends, or liquidating dividends.